 I also expressed concern about Jose Fernandez's pitching

-mechanics in my
+mechanics in my piece on

 As I discuss at length in

 in my opinion the pitcer injury epidemic began with the